 Now that we have a sense of the total estimated costs for Kent State students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Kent State University was $11,916 in 2021.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Kent State University seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at Kent State was $13,888 in 2022.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Kent State seem more manageable.

 |Estimated Net Cost for Full-Time Students|

-What will attending Kent State University really cost you?
+What will attending Kent State really cost you?
 The answer depends on several factors.

-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the Kent State University's net cost calculator on their website.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families get a better idea of the actual cost of attending that school, based on their financial situation.
+You can find the Kent State's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Kent State University has some full or partial tuition waivers available for: Employees or Children of Employees
+Kent State has some full or partial tuition waivers available for: - Employees or Children of Employees

 Check the financial aid website for more information on payment plans and tuition waivers.